 Chat will certainly be a part of many platforms in the future and there’s no doubt that chatbots will play a part in internal communication.
 Chatbots will be specialized for target use and specific audiences, just as team chat platforms like Slack already provide chatbot integrations with collaboration tools.
 Another example can be seen in the Staffbase employee app, which offers an anniversary chatbot that lets organizations send automated messages to their employees on birthdays or work related anniversaries.

 That said, there has been a great deal of hype about chatbots and clearly some exaggerated expectations about their benefits.
 Some people have gone so far as to say that the future will be chat only, and that everything an employee needs—communications, onboarding, learning, surveys, HR services—will be done with chatbots.
 But bear in mind that a chatbot is just another user interface, and for many tasks it’s a fairly complicated one at that.
+There’s already a bit of disappointment regarding chatbots at Facebook and other social medial platforms.
+So, as always, try to look beyond the hype and understand for yourself where chatbots can bring value and where they’re just a gimmick.

 16. Know the Limitations of Tools like Office 365, Slack, and Workplace by Facebook